Get Expert Training in the Art of Plant-Based Cooking

 - Ongoing job placement services and alumni support.

-- Natural Gourmet and ICE's communities have embodied thought leadership, integrity, innovation, excellence, respect, independent thinking and tradition for more than 40 years.
+- ICE's culinary community has embodied thought leadership, integrity, innovation, excellence, respect, independent thinking and tradition for more than 40 years.

-- NGI’s industry-leading chef-instructors bring their expertise in nutrition and health to ICE's New York and Los Angeles campuses, continuing to teach concepts such as whole foods dynamics, living foods and nutrition.
+- Industry-leading Chef-Instructors bring their expertise in nutrition and health to ICE's New York and Los Angeles campuses to teach concepts such as whole foods dynamics, living foods and nutrition.

-- Students can pursue careers as health- or plant-forward restaurant chefs, personal chefs, nutritionists, cookbook authors, entrepreneurs or even vegetable managers with an education in health-supportive cooking.
+- Students can pursue careers as health- or plant-forward restaurant chefs, personal chefs, nutritionists, cookbook authors and entrepreneurs with an education in plant-based cooking.